JiaweiZhuang/old_cloud_GC/README.md

 A better practice is to separate the core operating system and the data storage, but it is beyond the scope of this basic tutorial.

-However, this "saving-and-relaunching" method is crucial to building you own system in cloud.
+However, this "saving-and-relaunching" method is crucial to building you own sustainable system in cloud.

 #### Use the "Spot Instance" to minimize the cost